Cultural Do’s and Don’ts in Nepal

 Do not point your finger at a person, especially at religious monuments; instead, use the flat back of your hand to indicate the person or a sacred object.
 Also, please do not use your foot to point at anyone or anything; it is the ultimate show of disrespect.

 Use your right hand if you need to use your fingers to eat, as the left hand is considered unclean.

 You are eating something delicious, and you want your Nepali friend to try or when you cannot finish your plate of food – Do not offer it to a local.
 Food, once eaten by someone else, is considered impure.

 It is common to see two guys holding hands, as they are good friends, whereas a man and woman holding hands or showing affection is frowned upon.

 Remain calm and do not raise your voice or show anger.
-It is considered appalling manners, and it can only worsen matters.
+It is considered an offensive manner, and it can only worsen matters.

 Do not bargain for room or food while on a trek; it is only a matter of pennies.
 To you, it is a game to see what you can get away with; to the lodge owners, it is their livelihood.
 Would you please respect that?

-These practices are pretty similar in Bhutan, India, and Tibet as well.
+These practices are similar in Bhutan, India, and Tibet.